 Try: “You kept trying even when it was hard” or “You worked carefully on that.”

-Try: “It’s okay to feel upset.
+Try: “It is okay to feel upset.
 Let’s work through it.”

-Shaming language can make children hide feelings instead of learning how to manage them.
+Shaming usually makes children hide their feelings instead of learning how to manage them.

 Try: “You thought carefully about that” or “You kept practising.”